Welcome to the Tidyverse

 How do the component packages of the tidyverse fit together?
 We use the model of data science tools from “R for Data Science” (Wickham and Grolemund 2017):

 Next, we recommend that you tidy your data, getting it into a consistent form that makes the rest of the analysis easier.
-Most funtions in tidyverse work with tidy data (Wickham 2014), where every column is a variable, every row is an observation, and every cell contains a single value.
-If your data is not already in this form (almost always!), the core tidyr (Wickham and Henry 2018) provides tools to tidy it up.
+Most functions in the tidyverse work with tidy data (Wickham 2014), where every column is a variable, every row is an observation, and every cell contains a single value.
+If your data is not already in this form (almost always!), the core tidyr (Wickham and Henry 2019) package provides tools to tidy it up.

 Surrounding all these tools is programming.
 Programming is a cross-cutting tool that you use in every part of a data science project.
 Programming tools in the tidyverse include:

 purrr (Henry and Wickham 2019), which enhances R’s functional programming toolkit.

 tibble (Müller and Wickham 2018), which provides a modern re-imagining of the venerable data frame, keeping what time has proven to be effective, and throwing out what it has not.